Learn how to make a cedar wood pallet succulent planter to display on your front porch, garden, or back patio!

 DIY Cedar Pallet Succulent Planter

-And this is where I got up really early so I could go solo on the project!
+And this is where I got up early to go solo on the project!

-Take your soil and, with your pallet at an angle and fill ‘er up.
-I actually used my foot to keep it at the proper angle and it was pretty easy.
+Take your soil and, with your pallet at an angle, fill ‘er up.
+I used my foot to keep it at the proper angle, and it was pretty easy.

 DIY Cedar Pallet Succulent Planter